 Our Backpack Team prepares shopping lists and purchases food items on a regular basis so shelves are kept stocked.
 Children who attend weekly missions education time at First Baptist take part in backpack food packing each Sunday night, and this hands-on missions opportunity allows them to make a difference in the community each week!

-If you would like to know more about how you can be involved in the Backpack Ministry of FBCG, please contact the church office for more information (336) 226-7395.
+If you would like to know more about how you can be involved in the Backpack Ministry of FBCG, please contact Robin Self at (336) 226-0629 or you can call the church office for more information (336) 226-7395.
+Thank you for making a difference in the lives of children!

 The Baptist Men of First Baptist love serving the members of this church and the community around us.
 Ministries supported and led by Baptist Men include the onsite Ministry Garden, a ramp-building ministry, and partnerships with Baptist agencies such as NC Baptist Aging Ministries (NCBAM) as they care for the aging members of our communities throughout the state.